Armagh graft to merited win over Kildare

 With the visitors aided by a breeze in the first half, points from Paddy Woodgate and Daniel Flynn put them two ahead after eight minutes but scores from Aidan Forker and Tiernan Kelly soon had Armagh on terms.

-A Ben McCormack point then restored Kildare's lead but that was the last time they led in the contest as a superb equalising score by Jemar Hall was quickly followed by Murnin bundling to the net from close range after Kildare keeper Mark Donnellan had blocked a goal attempt.
+A Ben McCormack point restored Kildare's lead but that was the last time the Lilywhites led as a superb equalising score by Jemar Hall was quickly followed by Murnin bundling to the net from close range after Kildare keeper Mark Donnellan had blocked a goal attempt.

 Two Woodgate points cut Armagh's lead to 1-4 to 0-6 by the interval but Kildare were never able to draw level in the second period.